michelekeahe/michelekeahe/README.md

 - 👀 I’m interested in game development and application development
 - 🌱 I’m currently learning React-Native
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me: @michelekeahe on Twitter

 <!---
 michelekeahe/michelekeahe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.